astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 In Astronomer’s UI, you can subscribe to deployment-level alerts in the `Alerts` tab.
 These alerts tell you how your deployments are performing across the entire platform.
 For instance, it might tell you whether the scheduler is healthy, or whether tasks are failing at an abnormal rate.
 Alerts appear in the Notifications tab of Astronomer’s UI.

-### List of all Astronomer Airflow Deployment Alerts
+### List of All Astronomer Airflow Deployment Alerts

 | Alert | Description |
 | ------------- | ------------- |